MY APPROACH TO THERAPY

 My clinical style is warm, empathic, collaborative and client-centered.
 It is critical that the therapeutic relationship creates the context in which deep healing, growth, and transformation can occur.
 We are able to fulfill our greatest potential when we feel connected, supported and seen.

 My work is grounded in research-based approaches that include attachment theory, neuroscience, trauma treatment, and systems thinking.
+I draw from emotionally focused therapy and internal family systems in most sessions.
 Culture and issues of equity, power, and privilege always inform my approach and the understanding of self and relationship dynamics.
 Mindfulness-based techniques and humor are also integrated into my approach.